 How to prepare

-Add the licorice to the cup of boiling water, cover, and allow to soak for 10 minutes.
-Then strain and sweeten with honey as desired.
-You can drink this tea twice a day.
+Add the licorice to a cup of boiling water, cover, and let it steep for 10 minutes.
+Then strain the tea and sweeten with honey if desired.
+You can drink this tea up to twice a day.

-Licorice tea should not be consumed by pregnant or breastfeeding women, nor by people with a history of high blood pressure, cardiac problems or renal disease.
+Licorice tea should not be consumed by pregnant or breastfeeding women, or by people with a history of high blood pressure, heart problems, or kidney disease.

 6. Boldo tea

-Boldo tea, prepared with either Peumus boldus leaves or Plectranthus barbatus leaves, is rich in rosmarinic acid.
-This is a digestive, anti-inflammatory, anti-spasmodic and astringent property that helps to reduce stomach acid and promote fat digestion.
-It is useful to treat nausea caused by heartburn, indigestion, gastritis, hangover or food intolerance.
+Boldo tea, made from either Peumus boldus leaves or Plectranthus barbatus leaves, is rich in rosmarinic acid.
+This compound has digestive, anti-inflammatory, antispasmodic, and astringent effects that can help reduce stomach acid and improve fat digestion.
+It may help relieve nausea associated with heartburn, indigestion, gastritis, hangovers, or food intolerance.

 Ingredients